What Is NoFap? What Are the Benefits?

 There’s very little research into the consequences and benefits of semen retention as a whole, but some research has looked into the outcomes as they relate to fertility.
 At least one study has suggested that after about four days, the quality of your sperm and the health of their respective DNA can experience negative effects of this ejaculatory gridlock.

-However, the same research suggested that one day of ejaculatory abstinence can greatly improve chances of pregnancy, so there’s some truth to the idea of exercising a little self-control if you and your partner are trying to increase the size of your family.
+However, the same research suggested that one day of ejaculatory abstinence can greatly improve chances of pregnancy, so there’s some truth to the idea of exercising a little self-control if you and your partner are trying to conceive.

 NoFap Alternatives: What Do You Really Need?

-Therapeutic techniques like cognitive behavioral therapy or CBT may be able to help you with those urges, but they may also help you reframe negative thoughts about pornography and masturbation to better suit your ideal life — that’s up to you.
+Therapeutic techniques like cognitive behavioural therapy or CBT may be able to help you with those urges by helping you reframe negative thoughts about pornography and masturbation to better suit your ideal life.

 They may also suggest the use of certain antidepressants as a treatment for premature ejaculation (PE), believe it or not.
-A side effect of selective serotonin reuptake inhibitors (SSRIs), a popular category of antidepressant, is delayed ejaculation.
-Consequently, they’re prescribed off-label in some instances to help men suffering from — you guessed it — PE.
+A side effect of selective serotonin reuptake inhibitors (SSRIs), a popular category of antidepressants, is delayed ejaculation.
+Consequently, they’re prescribed off-label in some instances to help men suffering from this sexual dysfunction.

-A mental health professional can provide this support, so if you’re suffering or noticing things like your interpersonal relationships not doing well, it may be worth taking the time to get in touch with one.
+A mental health professional can provide this support, so if you’re suffering or noticing problems with your interpersonal relationships, it may be worth contacting one.

-Call us old-fashioned, but we’re just not convinced the answer to problems regarding addiction — addiction of any sort, really — can be found on a Reddit thread.
+Call us old-fashioned, but we’re just not convinced the answer to problems regarding addiction can be found on a Reddit thread.
 Help?
 Sure.
 Support?
 Absolutely.

-But is “quit porn” one of the actionable remedies?
+But is quitting porn or giving up masturbation the best actionable remedies?
 Hardly.

 Here’s the lowdown on NoFap, as we see it: